cspollard/cspollard.github.io/HEPExample.md

     HEPExample> withSystemRandom . asGenIO . samples 10 $ sumPt evtProb
     [94.11359301538116,84.77993589158864,92.82674080235154,61.9462895476663,92.13224164142169,88.92614222298857,71.01504548041477,77.92693906507571,109.10381978490473,97.80981038489617]

-Now don't get confused by `withSystemRandom . asGenIO . samples 10 $`{.haskell};
+Now don't get confused by
-that is simply saying, "please sample the following distribution ten times with the system random number generator."
+"`withSystemRandom . asGenIO . samples 10 $`{.haskell}"; that is simply saying, "please sample the following distribution ten times with the system random number generator."
 What comes back is, of course, the interesting bit: ten samples of the `sumPt`{.haskell} distribution given the distributions of the lepton pTs.
 Pretty slick, huh?